-Ludhiana district sees no fresh Covid case
+Ludhiana District sees no fresh Covid case

 According to the office of the Civil Surgeon, Ludhiana, no fresh Covid case was reported from the district today.
-The district also witnessed no fresh fatality due to the virus.
+There was also no loss of life due to the virus today.

-Civil Surgeon Hitinder Kaur said 1,13,617 persons have tested positive and a total of 3,018 patients have lost their lives to the deadly virus since March 2020 in the district.
-On Tuesday, there were seven active cases and all have been asked to isolate themselves at their homes. — TNS
+Civil Surgeon Dr Hitinder Kaur said so far 1,13,621 persons had tested positive for Covid in the district since the outbreak of the virus.
+A total of 3,018 people had lost their lives to the virus since March 30, 2020, when the first death was reported from the district.

+There are four active cases in the district.
+Three of them have been asked to isolate themselves in their homes, while one patient is admitted to a hospital.

+Samples of 126 suspected patients were sent for testing today, the results of which are expected shortly.

 Tribune Shorts